Monthly Rate Summary Table

 Compare My Rates →How We Track Rates

-Rates are based on owner-occupier principal and interest loans for standard residential property, with a $500,000 loan amount at 80% loan-to-value ratio (LVR).
+Rates are based on owner occupier principal and interest loans for standard residential property, with a $500,000 loan amount at 80% loan to value ratio (LVR).
 All averages are unweighted arithmetic means across every lender on panel for each category.
-Rates are checked and recorded in the final week of each calendar month.
+The current month row is refreshed from our rate database on every site rebuild.
+Historical rows are locked once the month closes.

 Individual rates depend on borrower profile, loan size, property type, LVR, income type and lender credit policy.
 The figures on this page represent general market positioning and should not be taken as a personal quote.
 Use Lendera's rate comparison tool to see rates specific to your situation.